CTT1057

 CTT1057 is an innovative 18F-labeled PET agent for prostate cancer that can be imaged within 2 hours of administration.
 CTT1057 will specifically and sensitively detect cancer that has escaped from the prostate as well as distant metastatic disease including bone metastases with greater precision and resolution than current standard of care.
 With uncertainty in how to interpret PSA test results, especially for metastatic prostate cancer, this market is wide open for new and more specific diagnostic tests.

-CTT’s PET agent is urgently needed to improve diagnosis and stratification of prostate cancer patients as it can be used to image both the location and extent of disease—something that all current urine and serum markers are unable to do.
-By affording more effective diagnosis and monitoring, imaging with CTT1057 will help inform personalized treatment choices and regimens to prevent or reduce pace of disease progression.
+CTT1057 will help improve diagnosis and stratification of prostate cancer patients as it can be used to image both the location and extent of disease.
+By affording more effective diagnosis and monitoring, imaging with CTT1057 will help inform treatment choices and regimens to prevent or reduce disease progression.

-CTT licensed CTT1057 to Advanced Accelerator Applications(AAA)/Novartis in January 2018, who are continuing with the development and commercialization of CTT1057.
+CTT licensed CTT1057 to Novartis in January 2018, for the continued development and commercialization of CTT1057

 Distinguishing Features of CTT1057 Diagnostic